Grammys 2024: Phoebe Bridgers and boygenius win big while SZA and 'Barbie' also earn early trophies

 A lot of people!
 The list includes: SZA, a first-ever Grammys performance from Joni Mitchell, and five-time Grammy winner and 23-time nominee Billy Joel.

-The lineup also includes Grammy winners and current nominees Eilish, Olivia Rodrigo, Dua Lipa, Burna Boy, Luke Combs and Travis Scott.
+The lineup also includes Grammy winners and current nominees Eilish, Rodrigo, Lipa, Burna Boy, Luke Combs and Travis Scott.

 For more coverage of this year's Grammy Awards, visit https://apnews.com/hub/grammy-awards